univention/guardian/docs/devel/concept_proposal_ai-optimized.md

 Guardian is an **ABAC authorization engine** for UCS.
 It is a **Policy Decision Point (PDP) only** -- it does not enforce decisions or mutate data on behalf of applications.
 The calling application remains the Policy Enforcement Point (PEP).
-Actor/target role storage lives in UDM (the Policy Information Point, PIP), not in Guardian.
+Actor/target role storage lives in the IAM (the Policy Information Point, PIP), not in Guardian.
+The IAM is typically UDM, but may be a sibling system such as UCS@school.

-Policies are expressed as OPA/Rego, built from **Role-Capability-Mappings** (RCMs, JSON) plus Rego **conditions** -- either built-in to Guardian or registered by apps during join scripts.
+Policies are expressed as OPA/Rego, built from **Role-Privilege-Mappings** (RCMs, JSON) plus Rego **conditions** -- either built-in to Guardian or registered by apps during join scripts. (`Privilege` is the doc-level term for what code and the RCM wire format still call `capability`;
+see "Terminology Rename" below.)

 ## Core Concepts

 **Actor** -- an authenticated entity (user, machine account, server) that acts within an application.
 Actors carry **roles**.
-Group roles apply transitively to members (via a group's `member_roles` field).
+Group roles apply transitively to members (via a group's `member_roles` field), but Guardian does not compute that merge itself: it expects the actor's `roles` field to already contain both directly assigned roles and roles inherited from group membership.
+Producing that merged list is the IAM's responsibility.

 **Target** -- the object a permission applies to.
-Usually an LDAP object, but can be any JSON-serialisable object.
+Usually a UDM object, but can be any JSON-serialisable object.
+Guardian never sees raw LDAP
+objects: UDM is the only component that talks to LDAP, and from Guardian's point of view LDAP is a private DB whose contents reach Guardian only via UDM (with very different structure, encoding, and representation).
 Optional in authz requests -- when omitted, only **general permissions** apply.

 **Application (app)** -- a component that registers and owns one or more **namespaces**.
 In UCS, typically an App Center app ID.